Challenges in Restructuring Community-based Moderation: Discussion

-Overall, our findings provide a framework that we believe can guide technological change in polycentric or self-governed communities.
-Our work suggests that communities seeking to deploy new technologies should conduct a careful review of new technology that takes into account the three dimensions we identified (Fig. \ref{FIG:challenges}): platform challenges, issues that may arise among different stakeholders in communities, and technological challenges.
+Generally, our findings provide a framework that we believe can guide technological change in polycentric or self-governed communities.
+Our work suggests that communities seeking to deploy new technologies should conduct a careful review of new technology that considers the three dimensions we identified: platform challenges, issues that may arise among different stakeholders in communities, and technological challenges.
 The first two dimensions are unique to self-governed communities as they emerge from the governance structure and the communication necessary among the different layers.
-The third one is a natural consequence of technological change.
-Although it is far from a panacea, we believe that communities can use this framework to prevent potential problems arising from technological change.
+Further, the third is a natural consequence of technological change.
+Although it is far from a panacea, we believe that communities can use our framework to identify and potentially prevent problems arising from technological change.